joefrost01/data-pipeline/README.md

 # Markets Data Pipeline

-A modern, lightweight data platform for Markets trade surveillance using BigQuery, dbt, and minimal orchestration.
+A modern, lightweight data platform for Markets using BigQuery, dbt, and minimal orchestration.
 Designed for simplicity, auditability, and operational excellence.

 ## Overview